canonical/open-documentation-academy/multipass/Linux.md

 ltsInstance             Running           10.110.66.139    Ubuntu 22.04 LTS
 ```

 The result shows that you have two instances running, the "primary" instance and the LTS machine with customised specs.
 The "coherent-trumpetfish" instance is still listed, but its state is "Deleted".
 You can recover this instance by running `multipass recover coherent-trumpetfish`.
 But for now, delete the instance permanently by running `multipass purge`.
-Then run `multipass list` again to confirm that the instance has been permanently deleted:
+Then run `multipass list` again to confirm that the instance has been permanently deleted.

 ```plain
 $ multipass list